Paul Kleiman MEd PhD PFHEA FRSA

 Paul trained and worked successfully as a designer and director before moving into education, and he was one of the founding tutors of the Liverpool Institute for Performing Arts (LIPA).
 His work and research, particularly in the fields of creativity and assessment, is published and cited widely in books and journals.
 A list of his publications is available here.
 He creates and leads workshops, seminars and training events that help HE institutions and organisations enhance what they do and the way they work, and enables them to identify and develop the strategies to deal constructively with the challenges and complexities they face.

-Recent work (2017 & 2018) includes a major, year-long consultancy at Leeds Arts University (LAU) working on a radical re-design of their approach to assessing creative practices, and a curriculum review consultancy at the Hong Kong Academy for Performing Arts.
+Recent work (2017 & 2018) includes a major, year-long consultancy at Leeds Arts University working on a radical re-design of their approach to assessing creative practices, a whole-institution curriculum review consultancy at the Hong Kong Academy for Performing Arts and leading the Annual Teaching & Learning seminar at the Lasalle College of the Arts in Singapore.

 Previous work includes: